 Do you know that recruiters spend on average 13 hours per week just to source candidates for one position?
 That is almost two full working days. Сonsidering that most recruiters work on several positions simultaneously, the amount of time spent is impressive.
 If your HR team is all too aware of this challenge, it’s time to change the way you source and screen the applicants.

 These are only some use cases for how to streamline sourcing and screening processes.
-In our project the MindK team implemented integration with a third-party AI system for CV parsing and analysis.
+Integrations with a third-party systems for CV parsing and analysis is a great option we sometimes use on our projects.
 It helps select candidates based on job descriptions.
-Just imagine how much it shortens the hiring process – the new system allows our client to offer ideal candidates to meet precise customer requirements within 48 hours!
+Just imagine how much it shortens the hiring process!

 Problem 4: Difficulties in communication, sending follow-ups